alexiskaldany/TS_final/README.md

 - ARMA and ARIMA and SARIMA model order determination: Develop an ARMA, ARIMA and SARIMA model that represent the dataset.
   - Preliminary model development procedures and results.
 (ARMA model order determination).
 Pick at least two orders using GPAC table.
+(Done)
   - Should include discussion of the autocorrelation function and the GPAC.
-Include a plot of the autocorrelation function and the GPAC table within this section.
+Include a plot of the autocorrelation function and the GPAC table within this section. (done)
   - Include the GPAC table in your report and highlight the estimated order.
 - Estimate ARMA model parameters using the Levenberg Marquardt algorithm.
 Display the parameter estimates, the standard deviation of the parameter estimates and confidence intervals.
 - Diagnostic Analysis: Make sure to include the followings: